Alkhanazhar/ECOM-MERN-FULLSTACK/README.md

-you can see a video of my fully functional project of Ecommerce
+You can view a demonstration of my fully operational Ecommerce project in the attached video.